casper-ecosystem/cep-85/README.md

 - `"events_mode"`: The [`EventsMode`](#eventsmode) modality that selects the event schema used to record any changes that occur to tokens issued by the contract instance.
 This argument is passed in as a `u8` value.
 - `"enable_burn"`: The [`EnableBurn`](#enableburn) modality dictates whether the contract instance will allow approved entities to permanently burn tokens.
 This argument is passed in as a `bool` value.
 - `"transfer_filter_contract"`: This argument dictates a secondary contract instance that will serve as a transfer filter for the installing instance of CEP-85.
 Passing an argument with a value of type `Key` will enable this feature.
-- `"transfer_filter_method"`: This argument outlines the name of the entrypoint on the transfer filter contract that is used to access the filter.
+- `"transfer_filter_method"`: This argument outlines the name of the entrypoint on the transfer filter contract that is used to process the filter.
 It is passed as an `String`.

 In addition, the following arguments may be passed to establish their associated user lists.